-Small amounts of thyroglobulin are normal in patients with normal thyroid function.
-Thyroglobulin levels should be undetectable or very low in all patients after a thyroidectomy (surgical removal of the thyroid) and/or after subsequent radioactive iodine treatments.
-If levels are still detectable, there may be normal or cancerous thyroid tissue remaining in the patient's body indicating the need for additional treatment.
+Small amounts of thyroglobulin are present in patients with normal thyroid function.
+Thyroglobulin concentrations should be undetectable or very low in all patients after a thyroidectomy (surgical removal of the thyroid) and/or after subsequent radioactive iodine treatments.
+If concentrations are still detectable, there may be normal or cancerous thyroid tissue remaining in the patient's body indicating the need for additional treatment .
 The production of thyroglobulin by any remaining cells can be increased by stopping thyroid hormone replacement treatment or by giving injections of TSH, improving the chances of detecting small numbers of cells.
 This technique is used only in some cases and is dependent on factors like the size and type of cancer.

 If the level of thyroglobulin is low for a few weeks or months after surgery and then begins to rise over time, it is possible the cancer has returned.

 Elevated concentrations of thyroglobulin do not in themselves imply a bad outcome.
 In monitoring for cancer recurrence, change over time is more important than one particular thyroglobulin test result.

 It is important to have serial thyroglobulin tests performed at the same laboratory because test methods may produce different results in different laboratories.

 Fifteen to twenty percent of thyroid cancer patients (1 in 5) have thyroglobulin antibodies (also called thyroglobulin autoantibodies).
 These antibodies can lead to falsely high or low thyroglobulin results depending on the method used.

 Why didn't my doctor check my thyroglobulin level before removing my thyroid?